 - On an appointment reminder call: “If there’s any reason you won’t be able to make your appointment, please notify us in advance.
 The doctor has many other patients waiting to schedule treatment who could benefit from that appointment time.”

-You can also offer special discounts and payment options to encourage patients to say yes, such as:
+One option is to offer special discounts and payment options to encourage patient acceptance, such as:

 - A no initial payment option

 - Accepting half the balance upfront and the remainder after treatment

 Around 50% of patients don’t have dental insurance.
 Whatever you can do to make the payment process flexible can help your case acceptance rate.